 Furthermore, by being notified that the client supports a higher version, the server will issue an “inappropriate_fallback” alert and abort the connection attempt to reattempt to establish a more secure connection.

 What’s important to note is that to work, TLS_FALLBACK_SCSV must be enabled on both the client and server sides.
-So if the client happens to support it but the server doesn’t, the latter will disregard the signal and attempt the connection.
+So if the client supports it, but the server doesn’t, the latter will disregard the signal and attempt the connection.

 Is TLS_FALLBACK_SCSV a failproof solution?